plexswap/Plexswap-Docs/products/gaya-pools/waya-pool/fixed-term-staking.md

 ![](<../../../.gitbook/assets/3-how-to-stake-in-gaya-pool (1) (1) (1) (1) (1).png>)

 4\.
-Choose the WAYA Gaya Pool and click the **Enable** button.
+Choose the Waya Pool and click the **Enable** button.
 Your wallet will ask you to confirm the action.

 ![Note that actual APY values will vary](../../../.gitbook/assets/3-how-to-stake-in-fixed-pool.png)